 - Nursing Pajamas—the cutest, most comfy pair you can find.
 These nursing pajamas are super soft and highly rated!
 You will get a year or two of use out of these, so definitely an investment that is not just for the hospital.

 - Lip Balm—your favorite one.
 I’m addicted to this classic.

-- Birth Playlists—and a charged bluetooth speaker to play them on!
+- Birth Playlists—and a charged bluetooth speaker (<–I have this one and ADORE it!) to play them on.